project-gemmi/gemmi/paper.md

 # Summary

-GEMMI is a library, accompanied by a set of small programs, developed primarily for use in the field of macromolecular crystallography (MX).
+GEMMI is a cross-platform library, accompanied by a set of small programs, developed primarily for use in the field of macromolecular crystallography (MX).
 Parts of this library are useful also in structural bioinformatics and in chemical crystallography.